Topaz (novel)

 Topaz is a Cold War suspense novel by Leon Uris, published in 1967 by McGraw-Hill.
 The novel spent one week atop The New York Times Best Seller List (on the list dated October 15, 1967), and was Uris's first New York Times number-one bestseller since Exodus in 1959.
 During its 52-week run on the list, Topaz set two records in two weeks; those for largest positional jump to number-one (9–1) and largest positional fall from number-one (1–5).

 Overview

 On the eve of the Cuban Missile Crisis, American and French intelligence agents are plunged into a maze of Cold War intrigue.
 In Paris, 1962, French intelligence chief André Devereaux and NATO intelligence chief Michael Nordstrom have uncovered Soviet plans to ship nuclear arms to Cuba.
-But when Devereaux reports his findings and nobody acts—and he is targeted in an assassination attempt—he soon realizes he’s tangled up in a plot far greater than he first realized.
+But when Devereaux reports his findings and nobody acts—and he is targeted in an assassination attempt—he soon realizes he is tangled up in a plot far greater than he realized.
 The two agents, along with a small band of Cuban exiles and Soviet defectors, chase leads around the globe in a quest to save NATO, themselves, and perhaps the world itself.

 Film adaptation

-In 1969, Universal Pictures released Alfred Hitchcock's Topaz, based on the Uris novel.
+In 1969, Universal Pictures released Alfred Hitchcock's Topaz, based on the novel.